osiegmar/tabular-data-interchange-format/README.md

 to circumvent the ambiguities of CSV and address some very often used features that sometimes lead to interchange problems and unexpected results (see [Rationale section](#Rationale)).

-- Specify these features (mentioned, but not specified in RFC 4180-bis)
+- Specify these features (mentioned but not specified in RFC 4180-bis)
     - Explicit null values
     - Comments
 - Make the format unambiguous